-Our model differs from earlier MT models in three important ways. (i) These and other simulation results demonstrate that the model accounts for a wide variety of physiological data. (ii) Unlike some of the previous models, the model is sufficiently elaborated that model responses can be computed for any visual stimulus (any spatiotemporal distribution of image intensities). (iii) The model prescribes a precise relationship (derived mathematically) between the response properties of a population of V1 and MT neurons.
+Our model differs from earlier MT models in three important ways.
+First, these and other simulation results demonstrate that the model accounts for a wide variety of physiological data.
+Second, unlike some of the previous models, the model is sufficiently elaborated that model responses can be computed for any visual stimulus (any spatiotemporal distribution of image intensities).
+Third, the model prescribes a precise relationship (derived mathematically) between the response properties of a population of V1 and MT neurons.
 This theoretical relationship allows for a complete and unbiased representation of velocity while using a minimal number of neurons.
-The point here is not that the brain literally uses the minimum possible number of neurons; it simply guarantees that a complete/ intact representation of velocity can be computed with a finite
+The point here is not that the brain literally uses the minimum possible number of neurons; it simply guarantees that a complete/intact representation of velocity can be computed with a finite number of neurons.
+In addition, knowing this theoretical minimal number allows us to perform the model simulations efficiently and accurately.